When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Yes, HMA VPN is good and covers basic VPN requirements.
 However, despite its ability to unblock popular streaming services like US Netflix, Hulu, and Max, its past logging practices and compliance with law enforcement requests may not sit well with those who prioritize privacy.
 While it has made improvements in this regard, it may still not be the best option.

 On the bright side, HMA does offer a 7-day free trial and a 30-day money-back guarantee, allowing you to test the waters before making a commitment.
-Its user-friendly apps and extensive server network are also commendable.
-However, potential users should weigh the pros and cons before making a decision, as HMA's privacy policies may not align with everyone's expectations.
+Its user-friendly apps and 'IP Shuffle' feature are also commendable.
+However, it's also important to consider HMA's privacy policy, as it might not fully meet your privacy needs.

 PROS